X-Hax/sa_tools/Configuration/bin/readme.txt

 SETCodeGenerator: Creates object loading code from a SET file and an object list
 SplitNB: Extracts models from .NB files
 TextureRemap: Remaps texture IDs in a model file
+USplit: Universal tool to extract any data supported by SA Tools from a binary file